Barwisch, I., Mewes, M., Schmitz Ornés, A. & Guenther, S. 2023. Journal of Ornithology.

 The research of our group (@AG_Vogelwarte) focuses on a wide spectrum of ecological as well as phylogenetic and population genetic questions in birds, but also gastropods.
-We are thus interested in the relationships of organisms with their environment including other organisms as well as in their individual and evolutionary genetic relationships.
+We are interested in the relationships of organisms with their environment including other organisms as well as in their individual and evolutionary genetic relationships.
 Accordingly, our methodological spectrum encompasses classical ecological as well as molecular approaches.
-For more details, please visit the “Research” section.
+For more details concerning ongoing research projects, please visit the “Research” section.

 Data protection information for Twitter